Healthcare in China: Medicare sustainability issues

 China is a country with the fastest aging population on the largest scale in the world, and the family welfare structure is continuously weakened due to the declining birthrate and aging population.
 There will be even a greater demand for medical resources in the future.
 However, urban and rural residents are still expecting the state to subsidize the personal medical cost of diseases.
 At the same time, the growth rate of the national economy has dropped from double digits in the twentieth century to single digits; in 2016, it dropped to about 7%, and the growth rate of fiscal revenue has also dropped from over 20% to single digits.
-Therefore, the slowdown in the growth of national fiscal revenue and the rapid growth of national welfare has become a urgent dilemma.
+Therefore, the slowdown in the growth of national fiscal revenue and the rapid growth of national welfare has become an urgent dilemma.

+In 2020, 18% of China's population were aged 60 or over.
+Due to its aging population, the prevalence of dementia and Alzheimer's disease is also growing.
+13.1 million people live with dementia in China which is more than a quarter of all dementia cases globally.
+As the country's medical infrastructure for dementia is developing rapidly yet unevenly, the economic cost of dementia treatment is almost ten times higher than that of cancer and not covered by medical insurances in many regions.
+As a result of dementia being less recognised and treated in the healthcare system, the level of awareness of dementia as something caused by disease is relatively lower.
+At the same time, the local socio-cultural understandings of aging, "senility", and eldercare may have larger effects on care provision and the reception of medical services.